LaunchCodeEducation/lchs/src/chapters/html/html-intro.rst

 #.
 Will there be a menu or a navigation bar?
 #. etc.

-The next step for many developers is to sketch a structure for the page on paper or in a drawing app.
+The next step for many developers is to sketch the layout for the page on paper or in a drawing app.
 They highlight what each item is, where it belongs on the page, and ideas about what it might look like.

 .. index:: ! element